Brandon300055/Hotdog-Not-Hotdog/README.md

 # Hotdog-Not-Hotdog
-Hotdog Not Hotdog from the HBO show Silicon Valley Submission for CodeCamp Will do pizza! see at http://seefood.ml/ (recommed you used firefox in moble)
+Hotdog Not Hotdog from the HBO show Silicon Valley Submission Will do pizza! see at http://seefood.ml/ (recommed you used firefox in moble)